Neuheit/OS-Producer-Consumer/README.md

 # OS-Producer-Consumer
-An extra credit assignment for my Operating Systems course.
+An extra credit assignment for my Operating Systems course, demonstrating a solution to the Producer-Consumer problem.

 # Requirements
 - Any Linux Distribution